 The Association of Costs Lawyers (ACL) is the professional body for costs lawyers (formerly known as law costs draftsmen) in the UK.
-Its site includes information on the role, education and training of costs lawyers, a directory of members, news items, and some recent issues of the Costs Lawyer monthly magazine.
+Its site includes information on the role, education and training of costs lawyers, a directory of members and news items.
+Some content is only available to members and/or registered subscribers.

 The Costs Lawyer Standards Board (CLSB) is the Approved Regulator of costs lawyers in England and Wales.
 Documents accessible on its site include the costs lawyers’ Code of Conduct, Practising Rules, and Disciplinary Rules & Procedures.
 There is a searchable register of costs lawyers who hold a current practising certificate and are therefore regulated by the CLSB.